N2-Sys/OmniWindow/README.md

   - An Intel Tofino switch.
   - Two servers with a DPDK-compatible and RoCE-capable NIC (we used a Mellanox CX5 for 100GbE) and multi-core CPU, connected by the Tofino switch.
-  - Network Topology: Server1 --- Switch --- Server2, where Server1 and Server2 work as the OmniWindow host controller and a receiver, respectively.
+  - Network Topology: Server1 --- Switch --- Server2.
+Server 1 works as the OmniWindow controller, which (1) injects the network traffic to be monitored into the network; (2) collects the telemetry data of each sub-window; (3) merges the results of sub-windows into the complete window as needed.
+Server 2 receives the monitored network traffic.

 - **Software requirements**